Alan García: First presidency (1985–1990)

-His presidency was marked by corruption and world-record hyperinflation with the annual rate exceeding 13,000 percent per year.
+His presidency was marked by corruption and world-record hyperinflation, with the annual rate exceeding 13,000%.
 The administration devastated the local economy as well as all governmental institutions.
-Hunger, corruption, injustice, abuse of power, partisan elitism, and social unrest raised to dramatic levels spreading throughout the whole nation due to García's misdeeds and incompetence, spurring terrorism.
+Hunger, corruption, injustice, abuse of power, partisan elitism, and social unrest rose to dramatic levels throughout the nation due to García's misdeeds and incompetence, spurring terrorism.
 The economic turbulence exacerbated social tensions and contributed in great part to the rise of the violent Maoist rebel movement known as the Shining Path, which launched the internal conflict in Peru and began attacking electrical towers, causing a number of blackouts in Lima.
 The period also saw the emergence of the Túpac Amaru Revolutionary Movement (MRTA).
 The García administration unsuccessfully sought a military solution to the growing terrorism, allegedly committing human rights violations, which are still under investigation.
-These include the Accomarca massacre, where 47 campesinos were gunned down by armed forces in August 1985; the Cayara massacre (May 1988), in which some thirty people were killed and dozens disappeared; and the summary execution of more than 200 inmates during prison riots in Lurigancho, San Juan Bautista (El Frontón) and Santa Bárbara in 1986.
+These include the Accomarca massacre, where 47 campesinos were gunned down by armed forces in August 1985; the Cayara massacre (May 1988), in which some 30 people were killed and dozens disappeared; and the summary execution of more than 200 inmates during prison riots in Lurigancho, San Juan Bautista (El Frontón) and Santa Bárbara in 1986.
 According to an official inquiry, an estimated 1,600 forced disappearances took place during García's presidency.
 His own personal involvement in these events is not clear.
-García was allegedly tied to the paramilitary Rodrigo Franco Command, which is accused of carrying out political murders in Peru during García's presidency.
-A U.S. declassified report, written in late 1987, said that García's party, APRA, and top government officials were running a paramilitary group, responsible for the attempted bombing of the El Diario newspaper, then linked to Shining Path, had sent people to train in North Korea and may have been involved in executions.
-According to investigative journalist Lucy Komisar, the report made it clear that it believed García had given the orders.
+García was allegedly tied to the paramilitary Rodrigo Franco Command, which is accused of carrying out political murders in Peru during his presidency.
+A U.S. declassified report, written in late 1987, said that APRA and top government officials were running a paramilitary group responsible for the attempted bombing of the El Diario newspaper, then linked to Shining Path, had sent people to train in North Korea, and may have been involved in executions.
+According to investigative journalist Lucy Komisar, the report made clear that García had given the orders.

-Alan García's historical economic failures were used by economists Rudi Dornbusch and Sebastian Edwards to coin the term macroeconomic populism.
-Because of García's unpopularity by the end of his first term, at García's farewell speech on 28 July 1990, he was booed by the entire opposition forces and was almost prevented from speaking.
-The opposition force would slam their folders in their desks to interrupt García.
+García's historical economic failures were used by economists Rudi Dornbusch and Sebastian Edwards to coin the term macroeconomic populism.
+Because of García's unpopularity by the end of his first term, at his farewell speech on 28 July 1990 he was booed by the entire opposition forces and almost prevented from speaking.
+The opposition forces slammed their folders in their desks to interrupt García.
 Some opposition members even left the congress.
-The anecdotical event was televised.
+The event was televised.

-Later that same day, the board of the Chamber of Deputies requested the creation of a special committee to investigate García's presidency, accusing him of massive corruption and illicit enrichment.
-The committee attacked García with numerous proven accusations involving embezzlement, misappropriation and bribery, based -among other trustworthy sources- on a U.S. congressional investigation that linked García with the BCCI scandal and had found millions of illicitly-obtained dollars in BCCI as well as other banks.
+Later that day, the board of the Chamber of Deputies requested the creation of a special committee to investigate García's presidency, accusing him of massive corruption and illicit enrichment.
+The committee attacked García with numerous proven accusations involving embezzlement, misappropriation and bribery, based on—among other sources—a U.S. congressional investigation that linked him to the BCCI scandal and had found millions of illicitly obtained dollars in BCCI as well as other banks.